Estavaringo/Automated-Closet-8051/README.md

 # Automated-Closet-8051
-A Automated Closed built with wood, 8051 microcontroller and some other stuff...
+A Automated Closed built with wood, using a ATMEL 8051 microcontroller programmed in assembly.

+Built as the final project of the electronics course at SENAI.